puzzle/gitlab-ci-cd-training/content/en/docs/02/pipeline_structure.md

 GitLab CI reference: <https://docs.gitlab.com/ee/ci/yaml/>

 The pipeline has basically two parts, the header with global settings followed by the stages.
-Therefore are two basic concepts within the pipeline, jobs ans stages.
+Therefore are two basic concepts within the pipeline, jobs and stages.

 **Jobs**, which define what to do.
 For example, jobs that compile or test code.